Dejulia489/WindowsServiceManager/README.md

 ![Task Options](https://github.com/Dejulia489/WindowsServiceManager/blob/master/Images/TaskOptionsDeploymentGroup.png?raw=true "Task Options Deployment Group")

+1. **Display Name** - The name of the task.
-1. **Deployment Type** - Deploying with either an Agent or a Deployment Group Target.
+2. **Deployment Type** - Deploying with either an Agent or a Deployment Group Target.
-2. **Service Name** - The name of the Windows Service installed on the Deployment Group Target.
+3. **Service Name** - The name of the Windows Service installed on the Deployment Group Target.
-3. **Artifact Path** - The path to the Artifact that contains the Windows Service binaries.
+4. **Artifact Path** - The path to the Artifact that contains the Windows Service binaries.
-4. **Timeout** - The number of seconds to wait for the service to stop.
+5. **Timeout** - The number of seconds to wait for the service to stop.

 ### Task Options for Agent

 ![Task Options](https://github.com/Dejulia489/WindowsServiceManager/blob/master/Images/TaskOptionsAgent.png?raw=true "Task Options Agent")

+1. **Display Name** - The name of the task.
-1. **Machines** - Provide a comma separated list of machine IP addresses or FQDNs.
+2. **Machines** - Provide a comma separated list of machine IP addresses or FQDNs.
 Or provide output variable of other tasks.
 Eg: $(variableName).
-2. **Admin Login** - Administrator login for the target machines.
+3. **Admin Login** - Administrator login for the target machines.
-3. **Password** - Password for administrator login for the target machines.
+4. **Password** - Password for administrator login for the target machines.
 It can accept variable defined in Build/Release definitions as '$(passwordVariable)'.
 You may mark variable type as 'secret' to secure it.
+5. **Service Name** - The name of the Windows Service installed on the Deployment Group Target.
+6. **Artifact Path** - The path to the Artifact that contains the Windows Service binaries.
+7. **Timeout** - The number of seconds to wait for the service to stop.

 ### Advanced Task Options